 The functional currency of the companies in Poland (Sopharma Poland Z.O.O. (in liquidation) and Sopharma Warsaw SP.
-Z.O.O. is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiaries in Serbia (Sopharma Trading d.o.o.
-Belgrade and Lekovit D.o.o.) - the Serbian Dinar, of the subsidiary in Latvia (SIA Briz) and the company in Lithuania (UAB TBS Pharma) - the Euro, of the subsidiaries in Belarus (SOOO Brititrade, OOO Tabina, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Farmatea, ODO SalusLine, ZAO Interfarm OOO Zdorovei, OOO Ivem i K and OOO Ariens) - the Belarusian Ruble and the subsidiary in Moldova (Rap Pharma International OOD) - in Moldovian leu.
+Z.O.O.) is the Polish Zloty, of the subsidiary TOO Sopharma Kazakhstan - the Kazakstan Tenge, of the subsidiaries in Ukraine (PAO Vitamini, OOO Sopharma Ukraine) - the Ukrainian Hryvnia, of the subsidiaries in Serbia (Sopharma Trading d.o.o.
+Belgrade and Lekovit D.o.o.) - the Serbian Dinar, of the subsidiary in Latvia (SIA Briz) and the company in Lithuania (UAB TBS Pharma) - the Euro, of the subsidiaries in Belarus (SOOO Brititrade, OOO Tabina, OOO Farmacevt Plus, - a subsidiary up to 5 December 2017, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, OOO Farmatea, ODO SalusLine, ZAO Interfarm OOO Zdorovei, OOO Ivem i K and OOO Ariens) - the Belarusian Ruble and the subsidiary in Moldova (Rap Pharma International OOD) - in Moldovian leu.